wesExpress/OpenALTest/README.md

 Currently sounds are simply loaded in as-is, but this is terrible memory wise.
 Will need to read in files into multiple buffers to prevent memory getting out of hand with large audio files.

 ## TO DO
 -need to have a better way of playing sounds repeatedly.
-Currently only plays when a sound stops, but this is not the solution.
+Currently only plays when a sound stops, but this is not the solution.</br>
 -need to be able to take care of large sound files and play multiple buffers instead of loading into one buffer